-Mesh Wi-Fi activates a hidden service network (wireless transport network, backhaul network) in both bands for communication between the controller and extenders.
-These hidden networks are necessary for the correct operation of the Wi-Fi system and in particular, mesh Wi-Fi.
+Mesh Wi-Fi activates a hidden service network (wireless backhaul) in both bands for communication between the Wi-Fi System controller (Main Router) and extenders.
+These hidden networks are necessary for the correct operation of mesh Wi-Fi and in particular for connecting extenders into a single Wi-Fi System over Wi-Fi.

-NOTE: Important!
-If you have only one Keenetic router in your home network, you can remove the 'Wi-Fi system controller' component of the operating system or disable the wireless transport network in the web interface without affecting the operation of your existing network.
+If you only have one Keenetic router in your home network, which means you are not using the Wi-Fi System, you can remove the 'Wi-Fi system controller' component of the operating system or disable the wireless backhaul connection in the web interface, which will turn off the hidden network broadcasting without affecting the operation of your existing network.

 The possibility of disabling the service hidden network has appeared since KeeneticOS 3.4.
-In the router's web-interface, on the 'Wi-Fi system' page, on the 'Settings' tab set the 'Backhaul connection' switch to 'Disabled'.
+In the router's web interface, on the 'Wi-Fi System' page, the 'Settings' tab, set the 'Backhaul connection' switch to 'Disabled'.

 You can remove the 'Wi-Fi system controller' system component from the 'General system settings' page in the 'Updates and component options' section by clicking on 'Component options'.